-The only criterion to participate in our program is that you must be connected to one of the mental health treatment teams listed above.
+The only criteria to participate in our program is that you must be connected to one of the mental health treatment teams listed above.
 If you are eligible, our Employment Specialists will work with you on an individual basis to develop a plan of how we can best support you in your employment process.

 Goal of IPS Supported Employment

 IPS Supported Employment is an approach to vocational rehabilitation for people with serious mental illnesses that emphasizes helping people obtain competitive work in the community and providing the supports necessary to ensure their success in the workplace.
 Individuals are offered help finding and keeping jobs that capitalize on their personal strengths and motivation.

 Evidence Based Principles of IPS